Skip to content

 OBSFMT = 1

-This is the format used by the example projects distributed with JURASSIC.
+This is the format used by the example projects distributed with JURASSIC and is described first below.

 • Plain-text ASCII table.